ramosv/Age-Prediction-with-CNN/README.md

   Adapted a pretrained ResNet-18 for regression by replacing its final layer with a dropout (p = 0.3) and a linear layer.
 Hyperparameter tuning led to a learning rate of ~1.86×10⁻⁴, a batch size of 128, and early stopping after 6 epochs, with training capped at 20 epochs.

 - **Performance**:
-  The model’s RMSE dropped sharply, from over 23 in the first epoch to about 8.4–8.45 in later epochs, with cross-validation averaging near 9.0 and the best single run reaching approximately **6.6937**.
+  The model's RMSE dropped sharply, from over 23 in the first epoch to about 8.4 - 8.45 in later epochs, with cross-validation averaging near 9.0 and the best single run reaching approximately **6.6937**.

 These refinements in data preprocessing and model tuning have significantly enhanced performance.
 Future improvements may include exploring larger architectures, incorporating additional metadata, or employing ensemble methods.